MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-record-job-usage.md

 The following procedures describe how to record actual (budgeted) quantities and costs with a job journal.
 Alternatively, you can use purchase documents to record purchases for a job.
 Learn more at [Manage Job Supplies](projects-how-manage-project-supplies.md).

-## <a name="to-record-usage-for-a-job-planning-line-of-type-budget" />To record usage for a job planning line of type Budget
+## <a name="to-record-usage-for-a-job-planning-line-of-type-budget"></a>To record usage for a job planning line of type Budget

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Jobs**, and then choose the related link.
 2. Select the job, and then choose the **Job Planning Lines** action.